MMax337/MMax337.github.io/markdown/languages/Visual Basic.md

 - Visual Basic is written in Visual Studio and can be used to create executable files that can run independently.
 On the other hand, VBA only works within a Microsoft Office host application: Word, Outlook, Excel, Access, or PowerPoint.

 ### AI Joke:
 - Why did the Visual Basic programmer get kicked out of school?
-Because they kept trying to "Dim" everyone!
+Because they kept trying to "Dim" all their problems!

 ### [Documentation](https://learn.microsoft.com/en-us/dotnet/visual-basic/)